mrcongliu/AIisLove/_posts/2020-05-16-DefeatTheDemon.md

 ---
 layout: post
-description: how to deal with childhood traumas.
+description: How to deal with childhood traumas.
 categories: [Mindset]
 title: Defeat The Demon
 ---